 “But, you can’t!”
 Siri said.
 “The Idrians are innocent!”

 Bluefingers shook his head.
-“How many of my people would you sacrifice, if it would mean the freedom of your own, Siri?”
+“How many of my people would you sacrifice, if it would mean the freedom for yours?”

 “None!” she said.

 “I should like to see you say that if our positions were reversed,” he said, still not meeting her eyes.
 “I’m. . .sorry for your pain.
 But, your people are not innocent.
 They’re the same as the Hallandren.
 In the Manywar, you rolled over us, made us your workers and slaves.
 Only at the end, when the royal family fled, did Idris and Hallandren split.”